We are the Official Orthopedic Providers of Coastal Carolina University Athletics

 On November 29, 2011, Richard W. Ward, M.D., was honored by Coastal Carolina University for his dedication to the university and their athletic program.
 Now retired, Dr. Ward was a board-certified orthopedic surgeon who was fellowship-trained in sports medicine.
 Dr. Ward gave countless hours of his time to the athletes of Coastal Carolina University.
 He had a presence there since 1981 as the team physician for all sports.
 As the team physician, Dr. Ward covered home sporting events, held a weekly clinic for injured athletes, traveled to away games, and assisted in educating athletic training interns.

-We Proudly Sponsor and Cover Sports Games for Our Local High Schools
+We Proudly Sponsor and Support Sports Games for Our Local High Schools

 We’re part of this community, and we’re passionate about meeting your orthopedic needs.